 Developing this love and intellect doesn’t happen simply by sending students abroad.
 It takes fieldwork partners and host families who are willing to take emotional and intellectual risks.
 It takes teachers with exceptional skill in creating a challenging and supportive learning environment.
 It takes a curriculum that teaches how to think, not what to think.
 It takes time and faith that each student will reshape their learning.
 It takes a major investment to help each student develop the capacities of love and intellect that will make them exceptional social change leaders.

 This can be done.
-Thinking Beyond Borders is one example of the possibilities for creating social change leaders.
+Thinking Beyond Borders’ gap year programs serve as one example of the possibilities for creating social change leaders.

 The tools of social change are important.
 Improving them and teaching about them is key to equipping social change leaders.
 But, without a highly developed vision for social change leadership — based on a conscientious development of love and intellect — those who go into the world wielding powerful tools like social innovation run the risk of creating more harm than good.